HellWolhardZeli/hackathon/README.md

 ## * Challenges we ran into: Fooling around with the 'static ' variable and intent making.

-## * Accomplishments that we're proud of: Helping the needy ones
+## * Accomplishments that we're proud of: Helping the needy ones.

 ## * What we learned:Learned how to use 'static' variable and many more...